mjrgh/PinscapePico/ExpansionBoards/FlasherPanel/README.md

 <img src="flasher-layout.png">

-Each circular represents a 1/2"-diameter drill hole, spaced at 4" intervals.
+The circles represent 1/2"-diameter drill holes, spaced at 4" intervals.
 The overall panel dimensions are up to you.
 If the panel will sit above the playfield TV at the back of the cabinet, make the width about 1/4" less than the overall inside cabinet width, so that it fits the width of the cabinet